 Pass the Pumpkin

-Pass the pumpkin is similar to Hot Potato and can be played using polka music to keep the German feel to a children's Oktoberfest party.
-The children sit in a circle and pass a pumpkin around the circle.
+Pass the pumpkin is similar to Hot Potato and can be played using polka music to keep the German feel to a kid's Oktoberfest party.
+The children will sit in a circle and pass a pumpkin around the circle.
 When the music stops, the person left holding the pumpkin is out if the game.
 The winner is the last child left in the game when it ends.

 Pumpkin Penny Toss

 A pumpkin will need to be carved out to play this game.
 Place the carved pumpkin an appropriate length away from the kids.
 Each child gets a handful of pennies.
 The children will take turns trying to toss the pennies into the carved out pumpkin.
 For each penny they get into the pumpkin, the child will receive a small prize.